-We spend up to 90 per cent of our time indoors, sealed tightly into our homes, trying to prevent costly energy loss and escape the chill of winter.
+We spend up to 90 per cent of our time indoors, sealed tightly into our homes, trying to prevent costly energy loss and escape the chill of winter and the heat of summer.
 But there’s a big looming cloud over the cozy picture.
 It’s inside air pollution.

-In 2010, the U.S. Environmental Agency labels indoor air one of the top five environmental health risks.
-Pollutants known as volatile organic compounds or VOCs are especially irritating to people with asthma or chemical sensitivities.
+The U.S. Environmental Protection Agency (EPA) labels indoor air one of the top five environmental health risks.
+Pollutants known as volatile organic compounds or VOCs are especially irritating to people with asthma or respiratory sensitivity to chemicals.
 And these gases are everywhere: they’re given off by new furniture, adhesives used in carpeting and cupboards, paint, drywall, a wide variety of personal-care products and dry cleaning.

-But a whiff of good news on the home front: a study conducted by a University of Georgia team shows that at least five common houseplants cleanse the air of some nasty VOCs.
+But a whiff of good news on the home front: a study conducted by a University of Georgia team has shown that at least five common houseplants cleanse the air of some nasty VOCs.

-“I’m really excited,” said Dr. Stanley Kays, a professor in the department of horticulture and the lead author of the study.
+Dr. Stanley Kays, a professor in the department of horticulture and the lead author of the study, called the findings exciting.
 “I see a real potential positive health impact if we learn how to utilize plants to create a healthier environment,” he told Allergic Living.

 What floored him was the sheer volume of these compounds in the households.
 “When we started checking the air quality in some of the houses, it was shocking, unbelievable.
 We identified 179 VOCs in just two homes.
 It reiterated that we have a real problem here and most people have no idea about it.”